samialtas/CSharp-PDF-PrintPreview-XLSX-Export-and-Generation/README.md

-# WYSIWYG PDF, XLSX, and Print Preview for WinForms
+# WYSIWYG PDF, XLSX, and Print Preview for WinForms with No External Dependencies (No external libraries like iTextSharp)

 A C# WinForms project demonstrating a powerful technique for generating reports with a **guaranteed identical appearance** across Print Preview, exported PDF files, and exported XLSX spreadsheets.
 What you see in the print preview is *exactly* what you get in the final documents.